fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 #### Et cetera
 - Andrew Goldstone and Ted Underwood, “[What Can Topic Models of PMLA Teach Us about the History of Literary Scholarship?](https://tedunderwood.com/2012/12/14/what-can-topic-models-of-pmla-teach-us-about-the-history-of-literary-scholarship/)”.
+- Andrew Goldstone and Ted Underwood, “The Quiet Transformations of Literary Studies: What Thirteenth Thousand Scholars Could Tell Us,” in _New Literary History_, 2014, 1–30.
 - Scott Weingart, [Topic Modeling for Humanists: A Guided Tour](http://www.scottbot.net/HIAL/?p=19113).
 - Benjamin M. Schmidt, “[Words Alone: Dismantling Topic Models in the Humanities](http://journalofdigitalhumanities.org/2-1/words-alone-by-benjamin-m-schmidt/),” _Journal of Digital Humanities_ (2013).